Vietnam Yellowfin Tuna

 The fishery faces challenges from a lack of robust harvest strategy and control rules, adequate data on ecosystem impacts, and sufficient management to reduce bycatch, such as sharks and turtles.

-The active involvement of FIP Stakeholders, including several national government agencies, are helping to drive improvements against the Marine Stewardship Council (MSC) standard.
+The active involvement of FIP Stakeholders, including several national government agencies, and FIP Participants are helping to drive improvements against the Marine Stewardship Council (MSC) standard.